Registering a Foreign Judgment in British Columbia

 The application is made by way of a petition and supporting affidavit.
 A certified copy of the original judgment under seal of the foreign court is required.
 The petition must set out the amount owing.
 Interest can be claimed as long as it is allowed for in the foreign judgment.
 If the judgment is expressed in a foreign currency it will be converted into Canadian currency upon registration.

-In certain cases the application to register the foreign judgment can be made without notifying the debtor (this is referred to as an ex parte application).
+In certain cases the application to register the foreign judgment can be made without notifying the debtor (this is referred to as an ex parte or without notice application).
 An application can only be made without notice if:

 (a) the judgment debtor was personally served in the original proceeding or the judgment debtor appeared, defended or otherwise submitted to the jurisdiction of the original court; and